Reference guide

 Once the profile has been edited and saved, Setup Utility will start executing the diagnostic checks with the new version of the profile.

-Note: If in need, at any moment, you can consult the official documentation via the Help button.
+Note: If in need, at any moment, you can consult the official documentation via the Settings Button.

 Edit Profile Advanced Settings